fbgallet/roam-extension-find-replace/README.md

 ---

+## If you want to support my work

+If you want to encourage me to develop further and enhance Find & Replace extension, you can [buy me a coffee ☕ here](https://buymeacoffee.com/fbgallet) or [sponsor me on Github](https://github.com/sponsors/fbgallet).
+Thanks in advance for your support! 🙏

-For any question or suggestion, DM me on Twitter and follow me to be informed of updates and new extensions: [@fbgallet](https://twitter.com/fbgallet) or Roam Slack.
+For any question or suggestion, DM me on **X/Twitter** and follow me to be informed of updates and new extensions : [@fbgallet](https://x.com/fbgallet), or on Bluesky: [@fbgallet.bsky.social](https://bsky.app/profile/fbgallet.bsky.social)

+Please report any issue [here](https://github.com/fbgallet/roam-extension-find-replace/issues).